-Selecting Which Resources AWS Config Records - AWS Config
+Recording AWS Resources - AWS Config

 AWS Config continuously detects when supported resource types are created, changed, or deleted.
-AWS Config records these events as configuration items.
+AWS Config records these events as configuration items (CIs).
 You can customize AWS Config to record configuration changes for all supported resource types, or for only the supported resource types that are relevant to you.
 For a list of supported resource types that AWS Config can record, see Supported Resource Types.

 High Number of AWS Config Evaluations